cnjianweide/cnjianweide.github.io/_posts/2019-02-17-how-to-install-opensmile-2.3.0-on-ubuntu.md

 We can now move on to test it.

 ## 4. Test
+I used a simple configuration file to extract the feature of energy.
 ```bash
 ./SMILExtract -C config/demo/demo1_energy.conf -I example-audio/opensmile.wav -O opensmile.energy.csv
 ```